tigera-solutions/cc-aks-detect-block-network-attacks/modules/module-4-security-guardrails.md

          - Click on the button `Save Rule`
      - You are done.
 Click `Enforce` on the top-right of your page.

-3. Now, let's make use of the Recommend a Policy to create the policies for the other workloads.
+3. Now, let's make use of the **Recommend a Policy** feature to create the policies for the other workloads.

    Let's start with the `redis` database.